Nick89QA/ISQTB-Study/notes/4. Test techniques/Keywords.md

     - — = condition doesn’t matter (N/A)
 - **For actions**:
     - X = action should occur (may also be Y, T, or 1)

+- **Blank** means the action should not occur (may also be shown as —, N, F, or 0).
+- A **full decision table** includes enough columns (test cases) to cover every combination of conditions.
+Reducing columns by removing impossible combinations can decrease the number of test cases.
+For more information on collapsing decision tables, see ISTQB-CTAL-AT.

+### Coverage for Decision Table Testing
+- The common minimum coverage standard is to have at least one test case per decision rule.
+This typically covers all combinations of conditions.
+- **Coverage** is measured as the number of decision rules tested by at least one test case, divided by the total number of decision rules, expressed as a percentage.

+#### Strength of Decision Table Testing:
+- Helps identify important combinations of conditions that might otherwise be overlooked.
+- Assists in finding gaps in requirements.
+- Can be applied at any test level where the behavior depends on a combination of conditions.

+---

+### 4.2.4 State Transition Testing
+- In **state transition testing**, components or systems respond differently to events depending on current conditions or previous history (events since the system was initialized).
+- **States** summarize the previous history, and **state transition diagrams** show possible software states, transitions between states, and actions triggered by events (e.g., user inputs).
+- The same event can cause different transitions based on the current state.

+#### Key Elements:
+- **State Transition Table**: Shows valid and potentially invalid transitions between states, the events that trigger them, and the resulting actions.
+- Tests can be designed to:
+    - Cover typical sequences of states
+    - Exercise all states and transitions
+    - Test specific sequences of transitions or invalid transitions.

+#### Application:
+- Used in **menu-based applications** and widely within the **embedded software** industry.
+- Suitable for modeling business scenarios with specific states or testing screen navigation.
+- **Coverage** is measured by the number of identified states or transitions tested, divided by the total number of states or transitions in the test object.

+---

+### 4.2.5 Use Case Testing
+- **Use case testing** derives tests from **use cases**, which define interactions with software items.
+These incorporate software functional requirements.
+- **Actors** (users, external hardware, or other components) and **subjects** (the system to which the use case applies) are involved in the use cases.

+#### Key Elements:
+- A use case specifies the behavior a subject performs with one or more actors.
+- Descriptions of use cases include **preconditions**, **postconditions**, interactions, and **activities**.
+Natural language descriptions may also be used.
+- **Interactions** between actors and the subject can result in changes to the subject’s state.
+- Graphical representations such as **workflows**, **activity diagrams**, or **business process models** may be used.